LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/fundamentals-3-square-icons.png" alt="3 Square icons" height="200" />

-Determine the size before you start.
+Determine the square icon size before you start.
 These are icons with `50%` or more of the edges running along the square.
-The exact sizes are determined by the stroke's position, weight, and the graphic editor used.
+The exact size is determined by the stroke's position, weight, and the graphic editor used.
 For a `12 px` center stroke in Figma, the square icon content area is `142 × 142 px`.

 Tips
 - Follow the golden guides.